onlyskin/jun/README.md

 (This will read a tsv file with three columns (WORD, TRANSLATION, NOTES), and output the same lines reordered by similarity of WORD.)

+If you want to test the program, you can use the fixtures/input.tsv file as the INPUT_FILE

 To run the tests: